 Automated tests are special scripts used to simulate software functions under predefined scenarios.

-QA teams design automated tests to save time and money on repetitive testing tasks maintaining a consistently high-quality product even while the team of engineers continue to develop the product.
+QA teams provide automation testing services to save time and money on repetitive testing tasks maintaining a consistently high-quality product even while the team of engineers continue to develop the product.

 Once live, a software codebase never remains static for many reasons including new features, browser and OS updates, security patches, and a constant influx of new devices entering the market.